All Episodes

 We're Americans.

-But the flat out reality is there is nothing anywhere on the horizon that will replace oil.
+But the flat-out reality is there is nothing anywhere on the horizon that will replace oil.

-Oil is too too ingrained in our in in all of our society culture in business.
+Oil is too ingrained in all of our society, culture, in business.

-It's so many products are made with oil.
+So many products are made with oil.

-Now, I think that's gonna happen.
+Now, I think that's going to happen.

-That's just me, as is my gut instinct.
+That's just my gut instinct.

 I'm not a scientist, and I don't play one on the radio.